Future Policy Approximation for Offline Reinforcement Learning in LLM Reasoning: Experiment Details

 \subsection{Dataset Construction}

-To generate a preference dataset, we sample $K=8$ times for every question in the training sets of MATH and GSM8K.
-We use regular expression (regex) matching to identify correct answers.
-Trajectories with correct answers are labeled as preferred while those with incorrect answers are labeled as dispreferred.
-Any questions where all generated answers are correct or all are incorrect are discarded.
-Temperature sampling ($T=0.7$) is used for dataset generation with a constant seed of 42 and 5\% of the data is held out for validation.
-All inferences are performed on a single node with four NVIDIA A100 80GB GPUs with vLLM \citep{kwon2023efficient}.
-Table~\ref{tab.a:data} shows the number of preference pairs generated.
+To generate a preference dataset, we employ the 12K training set of the MATH dataset following \citet{lightman2024let}, and sample $K=8$ trajectories per problem.
+We use regex matching to identify correct answers.
+Correct trajectories are rewarded $+1$ while incorrect trajectories are rewarded $-1$.
+Following \citet{yu2025dapo}, any questions where generated answers are all correct or all are incorrect are discarded.
+Temperature sampling ($T=0.7$) is used for dataset generation with a constant seed of 42, and 5\% of the data is held out for validation.
+All inferences are performed on a single node with two NVIDIA H200 148GB GPUs with vLLM \citep{kwon2023efficient}.